Montana Quit Claim Deed Form

 Recording Details

-• Signing Requirements – The grantor must sign the document and have their signature acknowledged by a notarial officer.[1]
+• Signing Requirements – The grantor must sign the document and acknowledge their signature before a notarial officer.[1]

 • Where to RecordCounty Clerk and Recorder[2]